 A few other favorite eggplant recipes:

 Making the sauce:

 This is a long-time favorite recipe from The America’s Test Kitchen Family Cookbook.
 What I love about this recipe is that there is no standing over the stove frying the eggplant in seemingly never-ending batches.
 This step is eliminated by baking the breaded eggplant slices on preheated baking sheets.
 The eggplant emerge from this step crispy and golden and are irresistible.
 I love serving them with homemade tomato sauce (this one or this one), fresh mozzarella, and basil.
-If you want to turn this into eggplant parmesan, find the recipe on Food52.

 - 2 globe eggplants, about 2 pounds total, sliced into 1/4- to 1/2-inch thick rounds

 - Kosher salt

 - 4 cups dried breadcrumbs, such as panko

 - fresh basil (optional)